Cadair/skill-jitsi/README.md

     prefix_room_name: false
     # If the room name should be used to generate the call URL
     use_room_name: true
     # Only respond to commands on the matrix connector.
     # (Useful if you are bridging and your opsdroid is connected to both sides of the bridge)
     listen_matrix_only: false
     # Join rooms when invited
     join_when_invited: false
+    # Alternatively the following only accepts invites from the listed homeservers
+    join_when_invited:
+      - matrix.org
 ```